learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 ## How alpha affects the prevalence of TYPE II errors.

-**Exercise** Write a function similar to the above except samples should be taken from two different populations.
-Introduce a new variable to represent the difference between two poulations.
-This difference in the population should be added (or subtracted from the mean of the  The hypothesis test should, in most cases, reject the Null hypothesis as samples belong to different populations, except, in extreme cases where there is no significant difference between samples i.e. a TYPE II error (False Negatives).
-Code should reflect how rate of false negatives is affected by alpha.
+**Exercise** Write a function called `type_2_error` similar to the above except samples should be taken from two different populations.
+The hypothesis test should, in most cases, reject the null hypothesis as the samples belong to different populations, except, in extreme cases where there is no significant difference between samples i.e. a TYPE II error (False Negatives).
+Your function should demonstrate how the rate of false negatives is affected by alpha.

 `type_2_error` should take in the parameters: